ridasaleem0/conversation_analysis_openAI/README.md

 ### Viewing Analysis Results

 After uploading a conversation, the application performs sentiment analysis and speaker insights.
 Users can view the analysis results on the web interface.

+### Troubleshooting

+If you encounter any issues while running the application, try the following troubleshooting steps:

+Check Dependencies: Make sure all dependencies are installed correctly by running pip install -r requirements.txt again.
+Environment Variables: Double-check the .env file to ensure that all required environment variables are correctly configured.
+API Keys: Verify that any API keys (such as OpenAI API key) are valid and have the necessary permissions.
+File Permissions: Ensure that the Flask application has permission to read and write files in the specified directories, especially for uploaded files.
+Logging: Check the application logs for any error messages or exceptions that might provide clues about the issue.
+Network Connectivity: If the application relies on external services (such as Deepgram for audio transcription), ensure that your network connection is stable and not blocked by firewalls.
+If the issue persists, feel free to open an issue in the GitHub repository for further assistance.

 ## Files